gperdrizet/GCSB_MLE/04-create_ml_models_with_bigquery_ml/lab2_notes.md

 ## 1. Explore ecommerce data

 ### 1.1.
-What percentage of site visitors made a purchas?
+What percentage of site visitors made a purchase?

 ```SQL
 #standardSQL